 Many business owners confuse the two, but the distinction is simple:

-If you're operating legally, you’ll almost always need both.
+If you are operating legally, you’ll almost always need both.

 Who Needs a State Tax ID?